allenhung1025/LoopTest/README.md

 [melgan]: https://github.com/descriptinc/melgan-neurips

 ## Citation
-If you find this repo useful, please cite with the following information.
+If you find this repo useful, please kindly cite with the following information.
 ```
 @inproceedings{ allenloopgen,
 	title={A Benchmarking Initiative for Audio-domain Music Generation using the {FreeSound Loop Dataset}},